-You should familiarise yourself with your employer’s disciplinary procedure so that you know the process that should be followed.
+You should familiarise yourself with your employer’s workplace disciplinary procedure so that you know the process that should be followed.
 The procedure should also set out examples of what your employer considers gross misconduct.

-Is a disciplinary procedure inevitable?
+Is a workplace disciplinary procedure inevitable?

-Firstly, you should get a copy of your employer’s disciplinary procedure.
+Firstly, you should get a copy of your employer’s workplace disciplinary procedure.
 There should be information in your employment contract to let you know where the procedure can be located, or in some cases the procedure may be set out within your contract itself.

-Before a disciplinary hearing you should have received all of the relevant evidence from your employer, such as documents and/or witness statements.
+Before a workplace disciplinary hearing, you should have received all of the relevant evidence from your employer, such as documents and/or witness statements.
 You should ensure you have received everything and if there are any further documents you want to rely on to defend yourself, or if there are any other witnesses you believe should be interviewed/questioned, you should let your employer know as soon as possible.